isoleph/proj129/README.md

 This project takes inspiration from this [Maple script](https://climate.ucdavis.edu/GravityProblem.pdf) from UC Davis.

+We also invite people to use the particles.py file for click and drag in matplotlib.
+I couldn't personally find a nice, readable version to make draggable buttons, so feel free to use this code!

 # Completed Tasks

 - [X] Tokens for each particle